Arts of Asia Spring 2021 The Power of Images in Asian Art: Making the Invisible Visible

 February 12, 2021

-Jacob Dalton, Khyentse Professor and Chair, Department of South and Southeast Asian Studies, University of California, Berkeley
+Jacob Dalton, Khyentse Foundation Distinguished University Professor in Tibetan Buddhism, University of California, Berkeley

 February 19, 2021

-Uranchimeg Tsultem, Assistant Professor, Edgar and Dorothy Fehnel Chair in International Studies, Herron School of Art + Design, Indiana University–Purdue University Indianapolis
+Uranchimeg Tsultem, Assistant Professor and Edgar and Dorothy Fehnel Chair in International Studies, Herron School of Art + Design, Indiana University–Purdue University Indianapolis

 February 26, 2021

-Images of Afterlifes and Afterworlds in the Islamic Garden
+Images of Afterlives and Afterworlds in the Islamic Garden Study Guide

-Nerina Rustomji, Associate Professor of History, St. John’s University
+Nerina Rustomji, Associate Professor and Chair, History Department, St. John’s University

 March 5, 2021